midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-some-pride-of-ownership.md

 ***

 With a chain of rashes and twenty-six bites running nape to navel, I went back to the bookshop.
 The old man climbed into the attic at nightfall, breezy and clean, direct from a session in the public showers.
-He looked me up and down and seemed to approve of the thrift-store outfit.
+He looked me up and down and seemed to approve of the thrift store outfit.
 Save for a cardigan in place of his tweed jacket, we were dressed alike.

 “It’s a stubborn breed,” he said.
 “Dogged as any I’ve seen.
 They get fond of a body.
 But I’ve got a way, if that’s why you’re here.”